-- Smith-McDowell House – Members learn about the history of the House and participate in various volunteer opportunities such as operating some of our hands-on tools and machines (like the butter churn, the corn sheller and grinder and washing machine) on Living History Day.
+- Smith-McDowell House – Members learn about the history of the House and participate in various volunteer opportunities and leadership roles such as operating some of our hands-on tools and machines (like the butter churn, the corn sheller and grinder and washing machine) on Living History Day.
 Our members are also called upon to act as assistants with the Crafty Historian events on 3rd Saturdays and other events.

 - THJH Association State Contests – There are a variety of categories such as Essays, Artifact Find, Photography, Poetry, Literature and Art.
-Rules and requirements are designated by the THJHA and detailed information is available in late fall.
+Rules and requirements are designated by the THJHA and detailed information is available in the fall.

 - North Carolina History/Social Studies – Lessons and activities help our members learn more about their state like the State Song and the State Toast as well as historical topics.